-When people ask me for a good chocolate chip cookie recipe, I usually recommend what I call “The New York Times Chocolate Chip Cookie”.
+When people ask me for a good chocolate chip cookie recipe, I usually recommend what I call “The New York Times Chocolate Chip Cookie“.
 Popularized in an article by David Leite, it’s the recipe made with a mix of bread flour and cake flour and has a dough that must be chilled for 24 hours.
-So those are what I call “The New York Times” cookies, but now there is a new New York Times cookie on the block — Sara Kiefer’s Giant Crinkled Chocolate Chip Cookies
+So those are my usual “The New York Times” cookies, but now there is a new New York Times cookie recipe.
+It’s Sara Kiefer’s Giant Crinkled Chocolate Chip Cookies aka Pan Banging Cookies,

-Julia Moskin shared the recipe after seeing the cookies over and over on Instagram.
+Sara’s recipe is also from Julia Moskin, who shared it in the New York Times recipe section.
 The cookies are flat and wrinkly thanks to a little trick of banging the baking sheet to deflate the puffed dough.
 I first learned this technique from Sherry Yard’s book The Secrets of Baking, but from what I remember Sherry only did it once to make flat cookies.
 Sara Kiefer, who inspired Julia Moskin, bangs the cookies against the rack after the first 10 minutes and then again at 2 minute intervals so that the cookies develop ridges.
 The cookies spread out into very flat, 5 inch cookies that really showcase the chocolate.
 The cookie part is sweet and tastes fine, but in my opinion this cookie is all about the big shards of chocolate rippling through.

 This recipe is definitely worth a try.
 The drawback is it makes only 10 giant cookies, so your best bet is to make them for the family or a few friends.
 They’d be good for bake sales too, but you’d have to make multiple batches.
 They do require some babysitting with the 2 minute interval banging.
 My cookies took even more time because the only tray that would fit in my freezer was a toaster oven tray, and I had to bake 2 cookies at a time.

 Now if you are happy about the small yield of the recipe and wouldn’t mind an even smaller one, the recipe halves quite nicely.
-Just use 2 tablespoons or weigh out about 22 grams of beaten egg.
+To halve an egg, crack it into a little bowl, beat it with a fork until it is fully blended, then measure out about 2 tablespoons or 22 to 25 grams.

 - 1/2 teaspoon baking soda